lucacrippa88/watson-assistant-training/README.md

 Fuzzy Matching (beta) is a feature that enables the automatic correction / interpretation of the Entities, considering typos / keyboard errors / user errors.
 For example, if an user writes "Pizza maghrerita" (with typo errors), with Fuzzy matching enabled Watson Assistant can understand the Entity as "Pizza margherita".
+In some cases, Fuzzy Matching needs to be disabled: for example, if the user must insert a name, surname or a banking code, Watson Assistant should not try to interpretate the user input, risking to make errors.

 ## Tutorials